-Stripping - Prior to site grading, organic and loose materials in addition to all vegetation must be stripped.
-We expect that a minimum stripping depth of 6 inches will be required on the side slopes.
-Stripping depths may vary due to localized variations in vegetation cover and subgrade stability and deeper stripping of one foot or more may be necessary to remove thicker organics or soft sediments that may be encountered low-lying areas within the valley.
-Stripped soil could be used for landscaping purposes in non-critical areas.
-Root balls and large roots from mature trees, if any, should be completely removed prior to filling.
+Stripping - Prior to site grading for flattening slopes and constructing the toe berm, organic and loose materials in addition to all vegetation must be stripped.
+We expect that a minimum stripping depth of 6 inches will be required on the sideslopes.
+Stripping depths may vary due to localized variations in vegetation cover and subgrade stability and deeper stripping of one foot or more may be necessary to remove thicker organics or soft sediments that may be encountered in existing ditches and low lying areas within the upstream valley.
+Strippings could be used for landscaping purposes in non-critical areas.
+Root balls and large roots from mature trees should be completely removed prior to filling.
 Existing slopes to receive fill, such as the existing roadway embankments and abutment areas should be adequately benched and deeply scarified to integrate the new fill sections with the existing terrain.
 The subgrade should then be proof-rolled to delineate zones of soft soils present near the surface which may require additional removal or compaction.

-Key Trench - We recommend that a key trench be installed below the flattened embankment, near or slightly upstream of the existing roadway ditch in order to integrate the embankment into the underlying soils and provide discontinuity for any shallow flow of water below the embankment.
-The key trench should have a bottom width on the order of 6 to 8 feet with side slopes no steeper than 1:1 (horizontal to vertical), extend approximately 3 to 5 feet below existing grades, and extend up the abutments to elevation 1,129 feet.
-This trench is not intended to extend through the shallow weathered/fractured bedrock present below the dam or on the valley sidewalls.
-The key trench should be backfilled with cohesive (clay) soils such as the on-site lean clay (CL) loess or other clay borrow materials.
-Cohesive materials excavated from the key trench could be reused for compacted fill within the key trench; however, the existing materials in the lower lying upstream valley and ditch will likely require moisture conditioning prior to use as fill.
+Key Trench/Clay Liner - We recommend that a key trench be installed below the flattened embankment, near or slightly upstream of the existing roadway south ditch in order to integrate the embankment into the underlying soils and provide discontinuity for any shallow flow of water below the embankment.
+The key trench should have a bottom width on the order of 6 to 8 feet with side slopes no steeper than 1:1 (horizontal to vertical), extend approximately 3 to 5 feet below existing grades, and extend up the abutments to elevation 1185 feet.
+It should be noted that this trench is not intended to extend through the shallow weathered/fractured bedrock present below the dam.
+The key trench should be backfilled with cohesive (clay) soils such as the on-site lean clay (CL) cohesive alluvium or other clay borrow materials.
+Materials excavated from the key trench could be reused for compacted fill within the key trench; however, the existing materials in the lower lying upstream valley and ditch will likely require moisture conditioning prior to use as fill.

-Filling the Existing Channel - We recommend that the existing creek channel be completely filled with compacted cohesive fill preferably 2 feet or more beneath the flattened embankment slope.
-This may require over-excavating areas where the channel is less than 2 feet deep unless bedrock is encountered shallower than 2 feet.
+Filling the Existing Channel - We recommend that the existing upstream creek channel be filled with a minimum 2 feet of compacted cohesive fill beneath the flattened embankment slope.
 Channel side slopes should be adequately benched and deeply scarified prior to filling in order to integrate the new fill sections with the existing terrain.